scala/scala3/docs/_spec/03-types.md

 A _type lambda_ of the form `[´\pm a_1 >: L_1 <: H_1´, ..., ´\pm a_n >: L_n <: H_n´] =>> ´U´` is a direct representation of a type constructor with ´n´ type parameters.
 When applied to ´n´ type arguments that conform to the specified bounds, it produces another type ´U´.
 Type lambdas are always concrete types.

-The scope of a type parameter extends over the result type ´U´ as well as the bounds of the type parameters themselves.

 All type constructors conform to some type lambda.